GalaX1us/2DBinPacking/README.md

      - cut is Horizontal if $F_{horizontal} > F_{vertical}$
      - cut is Vertical if $F_{horizontal} \le F_{vertical}$

-We had to create a custom function because the existing methods[^1] did not yield satisfactory results.
-It was evident that in certain bins, the placement could be optimized.
+We created a custom function to try to converge even faster than the existing methods[^1].
+It was evident that in certain cases, the placement could be optimized.
 The Custom **Hybrid Fit** method was developed to `maximize the use of available space` by considering not only the dimensions of the newly created spaces but also `their ability to accommodate remaining items`, ensuring a more optimal utilization of the bin's total volume.

 ### Fitness Function